imrehorvath/avrdis/README.md

 The full disassembly of a "mixed" firmware usually takes multiple iterations using the `-e` option to explore the non-trivial parts.

-To completly disassemble the above example we can use the `-e` option as shown below.
+To completly disassemble the above example, use the `-e` option as shown below.
 Please note that the last words emmited with `.dw` are the data bytes from 0 to 9 and are not instructions to be executed.
 ```
 % avrdis -e 0:10 foo.hex
 0x0020:0x0024